NEET Physics Dual Nature Of Radiation And Matter Notes

 NEET Physics Dual Nature of Radiation and Matter Experimental Observations of Photoelectric Effect 3

-Note: Wave theory of light failed to explain experimental observations of photoelectric effect.
+Note: Wave theory of light failed to explain experimental observations of the photoelectric effect.

 Einstein’s Explanation for Photoelectric Effect